-And along the way, we’ll check out the glowing handmade carpets in a favorite shop (right), and meet some Berber weavers who will show us their textiles and techniques.
-We continue into the arid and spectacular eastern region.
+And along the way, we’ll check out the glowing handmade carpets in favorite shops (right), and meet some Berber weavers who will show us their textiles and techniques.
+We continue into the arid and spectacular eastern region, towards the Algerian border.
 In the mid-afternoon, we’ll go by 4-wheel drive across the stark landscape to the golden-orange Saharan sand dunes of Erg Chebbi.
 Then we’ll climb aboard camels for the short trek into the dunes to watch the sunset.
 We’ll have a traditional couscous dinner and fall asleep in comfy Berber tents under the stars.

 After breakfast next day, we head back in the Jeeps and then we’ll begin our drive through the Middle Atlas Mountains.
 Most of the day will be spent traversing beautiful forests, dramatic rock formations, and little villages on the route north to Fes, another UNESCO World Heritage site.
 As always there will be stops for lunch, photos, and bathroom breaks whenever desired.

 Half way along this drive to Fes, we will stop in the town of Midelt for lunch.
 The town is famous for its minerals – geodes, trilobites and ammonite fossils and interesting crystals from the nearby mines at Mibladen.
 Beautiful mineral specimens are for sale in Midelt.
 Don’t you want to take home a few pounds of rocks?!

 We’ll spend several days in Fes, sleeping in a charming riad in the old medina area.
 Wander here to find a carpet, or a pair of earrings or a painted plate.
 A carpet collector friend will show us carpets and textiles from many areas, and will talk about how they are woven.